RPI-DATA/website/content/_index.md

 ---
 <p>
-	Our current deliverables are to show proof of concept via exemplary notebooks, both static and live, as well as fleshed out documentation on the technology we use.
+	Our current deliverables are to show proof-of-concept via exemplary notebooks, both static and live, as well as fleshed-out documentation on the technology we use.
 Feel free to browse
 </p>

 <h2 style="font-family: Verdana, Geneva, sans-serif;font-weight:normal;"> CONTACT US </h2>